 docker-compose up -d

-After roughly 60 seconds, the existing MMS data will be automatically imported into Scylla.
+After roughly 60 seconds, the existing MMS data will be automatically imported into ScyllaDB.
 To make the data and graphs more interesting, we also included our load generator tool which is a simple Node.js application that populates the tracking keyspace with data.
 By this time, the Spark and Superset containers are running as well.
-We now need to learn how to set up Spark and Hive so they can communicate with Scylla.
+We now need to learn how to set up Spark and Hive so they can communicate with ScyllaDB.

 Running Spark and Hive

 After Spark is running, we will run the Thrift server inside the container.
-Thrift is an RPC framework that allows applications to interact with Scylla.
+Thrift is an RPC framework that allows applications to interact with ScyllaDB.
 In the command below, we tell Thrift to connect to Hive inside the container and use scylla-node1 as the Cassandra connection host:

 With the Thrift server started, we will now need to create the Hive table with the following commands: